JPlatts/basic-mevn-app/README.md

 3. MongoDB instance - [www.mongodb.com](https://www.mongodb.com)
 4. SMTP server, or a SendGrid API account - [sendgrid.com](https://sendgrid.com)

 Note:  [MailTrap.io](https://mailtrap.io) is a great substitute for a development SMPT server.
-Mailtrap is a fake/sandbox smpt service that works great for running and debugging this project without having so send real emails.
+Mailtrap is a sandbox smpt service that works great for running and debugging this project without having to send real emails.

 ## Installation
 1. Clone the repository